datarobot/airflow-provider-datarobot/README.md

 Create an external model package in DataRobot MLOps from JSON configuration.

-Returns a model package ID of newly created ModelPackage.
+Returns a model package ID of the newly created model package.

 Parameters: